-Four distinct forms of interaction styles involving protocol modules have been identified, as listed below.
-The first three are shown in Figure 3.
+are listed below.
+The first three are shown in Fig. 3.

-- 1. Local inter-module interactions between modules internal to the same GM. - 2.
+- 1. Local inter-module interactions between modules of the same GM. - 2.
 Remote inter-module interactions between peer modules in distinct GMs. - 3.
-Interactions between the server and local protocol modules. - 4.
-Interactions between an external entity and a protocol module.
+Interactions between the replica and its local modules. - 4.
+Interactions between an external entity and a module.

-The last interaction style allows a protocol module to notify or to be notified by an external entity.
-In the following, each of these interaction styles are discussed individually.
-Although commonplace, server-to-server interactions are not considered here.
+The last interaction style allows a module to notify or to be notified by an external entity.
+Below, each of these interaction styles are discussed individually.
+Although commonplace, application-level replica-to-replica interactions are not considered here.

 Local Inter-module Interactions As mentioned above, the GM is composed of a collection of protocol modules, each of which may provide a service to other modules in the same GM.
 In addition, a protocol module may also listen to events from other modules.
-Figure 4 illustrates a generic view of the internal inter-module interaction interfaces, through which local protocol modules communicate.
+Fig. 4 illustrates a generic view of the internal inter-module interaction interfaces, through which local protocol modules communicate.
 In the figure, the service interface implemented by module A is used by modules B and C within the same GM to invoke commands offered through the service interface (e.g. to join() a group).
 Module A also implements a set of listener interfaces through which it can be notified of events generated by modules D and E (e.g. a viewChange() event.)

-A module must implement at least one service interface, but may also implement more than one service (not shown in Figure 4).
-Implementing multiple service interfaces is useful when a module intercept and substitute the services of another module, e.g. the StateMergeModule in Figure 2.
+A module must implement at least one service interface, but may also implement more than one service (not shown in Fig. 4).
+Implementing multiple service interfaces is useful when a module intercept and substitute the services of another module, e.g. the StateMergeModule in Fig. 2.
 For most other circumstances a module should implement only a single service interface to encourage reuse.

-The service interface typically contains one or more commands (c_1, \ldots, c_k) , that can be invoked by the server or other modules.
+The service interface typically contains one or more commands (c_1, \ldots, c_k) , that can be invoked by the replica or other modules.
 The service interface may also be empty in that it does not provide any commands (methods).
-Such empty interfaces are often called marker interfaces, and serves to identify the module internally in the GM.
-The dashed box around the StateMergeService interface in Figure 2 is one example of an empty marker interface.
+Such empty interfaces are often called marker interfaces, and serve to identify the module internally in the GM.
+The dashed box around the StateMergeService interface in Fig. 2 is one example of an empty marker interface.

-A module may have one or more associated listener interfaces through which module generated events can be passed to its listeners (other modules or the server).
-Figure 2 illustrates the use of multiple listener interfaces; the StateMergeModule generates events through both StateMergeListener and MembershipListener, since the StateMergeModule substitutes the MembershipModule.
-Usually however, a module generate events through a single listener interface (see Figure 4).
-A module without any associated listener interfaces is useful only when the module provides services commands.
-A module may receive events ($e{1,1}, \ldots, e{1,i}$) generated by other modules by implementing one or more listener interfaces.
+A module may have one or more associated listener interfaces through which module generated events can be passed to its listeners (other modules or the replica).
+Fig. 2 illustrates the use of multiple listener interfaces; the StateMerge-Module generates events through both StateMergeListener and MembershipListener, since the StateMergeModule substitutes the MembershipModule.
+Usually however, a module generates events through a single listener interface (see Fig. 4).
+A module without any associated listener interfaces is useful only when the module provide service commands.
+A module may receive events $(e{j,1}, \ldots, e{j,k_j})$ generated by other modules by implementing the listener interface j.